codex-protocol/api-docs/source/includes/response-examples.md

 <aside class="success">
-  Since a Pending Update is essentially a "placeholder" for a Codex Record's metadata, the structure is essentially the same.
+  Since a Pending Update is essentially a "placeholder" for a Codex Record's metadata, the structure is very similar.
 </aside>

 Property        | Type                 | Description